Omardyab/reading-notes/read45.md

 ## Context Manager Support and the With Statement: \__enter__, \__exit__

-* def"A context manager is a simple “protocol” (or interface) that your object needs to follow so it can be used with the with statement.
+* def: "A context manager is a simple “protocol” (or interface) that your object needs to follow so it can be used with the with statement.
 Basically all you need to do is add \__enter__ and \__exit__ methods to an object if you want it to function as a context manager."

 ## Basic Statistics in Python — Probability

+*What is probability?:
-What is probability?: chance of an event happening
+* chance of an event happening

 The data and the distribution:

-Normal distribuation :"phenomenon in the realm of probability and statistics." symmetry and its shape are teh most important to notice.
+Normal distribuation :"phenomenon in the realm of probability and statistics."

+symmetry and its shape are th most important to notice.

 event with highest probaility => highest point

 ## Revisiting the normal:

 ### Central Limit Theorem:
-teh average of of many trials means in approaching true mean, and how data will be spreaded aroun this mean.
+the average of of many trials means in approaching true mean, and how data will be spreaded aroun this mean.
 ### Three Sigma Rule
 68-95-99.7 are refering to this rule, adn how obserrvations are falling into certian distance of the mean
 sigma: average distance.